-Contrary to customer discovery interviews, Jobs to Be Done interviews focus on a single story.
-In this case, it’s the story of what led your users to stop using your product and start using another.
-Because of this, these interviews are often call “Switch” interviews.
+Unlike customer discovery interviews, Jobs to Be Done interviews focus on a single story; the story of what led your users or customers to stop using your product and start using another.
+Because of this transition from one product to another, these interviews are often called “Switch” interviews.

-Here are a few customer exit survey questions I like to use in these interviews:
+Here are a few customer exit survey questions I like to use during these interviews:

-To make sure you capture valid information, you’ll want to brush up on the code of conduct for customer interviews.
+To capture valid information from interviews, brush up on the code of conduct for customer interviews.

 A Customer Exit Survey Template

-There are several customer exit survey examples available online.
-To help you get started capturing cancellation reasons and Jobs to Be Done, we made our customer exit survey script available:
+There are many customer exit survey examples online.
+To help you get started capturing cancellation reasons and their Jobs to Be Done, we made our customer exit survey script available to everyone: